All Episodes

 And they scooped some people up.

-They know that if they get caught telling ICE, hey, you got 30 over here, and ICE magically shows up, they're going to get investigated and probably terminated.
+They know that if they get caught telling ICE, hey, you got 30 over here, and then ICE magically shows up, they're going to get investigated and probably terminated.

-So out of the chute, we're wrong.
+So out of the shoot, we're wrong.

-And now you're going to have to call border patrol, which is 40 minutes out, right?
+And now you're going to have to call Border Patrol, which is 40 minutes out, right?

-They'll come with a van, right?
+They'll come with a van.

 They'll scoop them all up and off they go.